EmiUxUiDev/get_a_kite/README.md

 # Get a Kite - Kitesurfing & accessories
 ![Partheners](https://github.com/EmiUxUiDev/get_a_kite/blob/main/public/logo125.png)

-Did you think about to get a kitesurf or kiteboard 🏄‍♀️🌞.
+Have you ever think about to get a kitesurf or kiteboard 🏄‍♀️🌞.
 Well, here we're going to create an ecommerce with all about kitesurfing, accesories and more.

 ## Kites